tobias-weiss-ai-xr/dotfiles/README.md

 # Awesome Dotfiles

+Big THANK YOU to the original writer of this suite.

+I keep this repo for my own likes - everybody likes to do things a bit different.
+But just a bit - the basic idea is really AWESOME!

 Simple, but extensive customization of ZSH, TMUX, and Vim.

 [![VideoWalkthrough](https://img.youtube.com/vi/UgDz_9i2nwc/0.jpg)](https://www.youtube.com/watch?v=UgDz_9i2nwc)